gitlabhq/gitlabhq/doc/articles/test_and_deploy_laravel_apps_with_gitlab_ci_and_envoy/index.md

 #### Activate new release

 Next thing to do after preparing the requirements of our new release, is to remove the storage directory from it and to create two symbolic links to point the application's `storage` directory and `.env` file to the new release.
-Then, creating another symbolic link to the new release with the name of `current` placed in the app directory.
+Then, we need to create another symbolic link to the new release with the name of `current` placed in the app directory.
 The `current` symbolic link always points to the latest release of our app:

 ```php